 Echo Acting Galway

-Rena began teaching drama as a teenager as an assistant at Olive Whelan’s School of Speech and Drama as well as implementing drama exercises into her work with the Noinin Autism Support Group.
-Following this she trained as a facilitator while studying her honors degree in Performing Arts.
-She drew from her studies and began teaching drama workshops for children and adults with autism for the MWB Autism Support Group as well as facilitating drama workshops for international teengers at ID Languages.
+Rena began teaching drama as a teenager as an assistant at Olive Whelan’s School of Speech and Drama as well as implementing drama exercises into her work with the Nóinín Autism Support Group.
+Following this, she trained as a facilitator while studying for her honors degree in Performing Arts.
+She drew from her studies and began teaching drama workshops for children and adults with autism for the MWB Autism Support Group as well as facilitating drama workshops for international teenagers at ID Languages.
+She furthered her education by receiving a master’s in theatre studies at NUI Galway.

 Echo Acting Athlone